How You Can Survive A Recession

 Before the Recession, you saw some investors walking around with portfolios built from almost 100% equities.
 After the Recession, those investors melted in panic and terror as they lost 40 – 70% of their value.

-But today, we see the same pattern re-emerging.
+After a recession subsides, we see the same pattern re-emerge.
 Higher and higher percentages of investor portfolios are being allocated toward equities.
 We see high net worth investors with 70%, 80%, and 90% of their assets now invested in the stock market.

 You’re being placed in the same non-customized bucket as thousands of other investors, with little to no concern being given toward the fact that undue risk could be putting your high net worth portfolio in great peril when the next recession hits.